Cornea Transplant Surgery

-Redness of the eye.
+Redness Of The Eye.
 For the first few weeks after surgery, the eye will be red and become less red as time goes on.
-However, any substantial increase in redness or redness after recovery is cause to contact the doctor.
+However, any substantial increase in redness or any redness occurring after recovery is cause to contact the doctor.

 Light Sensitivity.
 Some light sensitivity after surgery is expected and it should gradually decrease.
 If the eye becomes more sensitive to light than usual, the doctor should be notified.